Forget the flu shot! This year, fight back with food instead!

 - other healthy components, such as essential fatty acids, protein and magnesium

 - it is also a natural diuretic, aiding in flushing out body toxins

 Now, on to a recipe for Probiotic Pumpkin Dip— where you can enjoy all these amazing health benefits AND indulge your sweet tooth!

 Yield 3 cups

 - Combine pumpkin puree and yogurt.
 Add in spices.
 Stir in honey.

-- Makes about 3 cups of dip.
-Serve with gingerbread or spice cookies.
+- Serve with gingerbread or spice cookies.